 “Excuse, her.
 She’s probably more than slightly mortified that I’m sitting here talking to you.
 I’m Dee.”

 Eli reached across to shake her hand, leaning his arm across my breasts, never breaking eye contact with me, watching how I was going to handle the situation.
-I couldn’t tell if he was protecting me or pushing me through another one of his stupid tests.
+I couldn’t tell if he was protecting himself or pushing me through another one of his stupid tests.

 “I’m starting to understand that you don’t often meet her dates.
 I should feel honored to be introduced to the famous best friend.
 I’m Eli.
 Kate speaks of you often,” he smiled and kissed my cheek before whispering in my ear.
 “I can go all day, Kate.
 Are you going to sell me out and tell her the truth or are you going to choose to create a new story for yourself?”